-When it comes to survival foods it can be a challenge to find something that offers dense calories, vitamins and salt at a low cost.
+When it comes to survival foods, finding something that offers dense calories, vitamins, and salt at a low cost can be challenging.

 Before granola bars, massive amounts of preservatives, and fancy packaging, there was hardtack.
-Read on to find out how to make your own hardtack so you have some long lasting survival food no matter how tight your budget may be.
+Read on to find out how to make hardtack so you have some long-lasting survival food no matter how tight your budget may be.

 What is hardtack?

 Hardtack is a hard biscuit made of flour, water, and salt.
-This is the traditional recipe but you can also add some herbs and spices to help out with flavor if desired.
+This is the traditional recipe, but you can add some herbs and spices to add more flavor if desired.